 Supreme Court agrees to hear challenge to some of Trump's sweeping tariffs

-Since then, the government estimates it has collected nearly a trillion dollars from U.S. and foreign businesses that would have to be refunded, according to Treasury Secretary Scott Bessent.
-The tariffs, however, have become a flashpoint, with two lower courts declaring them illegal, and the president rushing to the Supreme Court seeking reversal as soon as possible.
+Since then the government estimates it has collected nearly a trillion dollars in tariffs from U.S. and foreign businesses that would have to be refunded if the court rules against them, according to Treasury Secretary Scott Bessent.
+The tariffs, however, have become a flashpoint, with two lower courts declaring them illegal because they bypassed Congress, and the president rushing to the Supreme Court seeking reversal as soon as possible.

 "With tariffs, we are a rich nation; without tariffs, we are a poor nation," wrote Solicitor General D. John Sauer in the government's briefs seeking Supreme Court review.